adamcooke/staytus/README.md

 ## Themes

 All themes are stored in the `content/themes` directory.
-You can add your own these in this directory but we do not recommend making changes to the `default` theme as these changes may get overriden in an upgrade.
+You can add your own themes in this directory but we do not recommend making changes to the `default` theme as these changes may get overriden in an upgrade.